fhildeb/ba-embedded-systems/README.md

 `templates`

-- Collection of **26 sample projects** provided within the course to learn and experiment.
+- Collection of **26 sample projects** provided within the course to learn and experiment
-- Structured, documented, polished, and set up with builds to maximize convinience and learning curves.
+- Structured, documented, polished, and set up with builds for easy integration

 `main projects`

-- Numbered set of **13 own projects** planned and developed from scratch throughout the course
+- Numbered set of **13 own projects** planned and developed from scratch
-- Projects have increasing difficulty on changing topics.
+- Projects have increasing difficulty on changing topics

 #### Main Projects